Gommersell History, Family Crest & Coats of Arms

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Gommersell family name include Gomersal, Gomersall, Gommersal, Gommersall, Gomershall and many more.

 Early Notables of the Gommersell family (pre 1700)

-More information is included under the topic Early Gommersell Notables in all our PDF Extended History products and printed products wherever possible.
+Another 44 words (3 lines of text) are included under the topic Early Gommersell Notables in all our PDF Extended History products and printed products wherever possible.